microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 `Target` is used to describe which element the `Popup` should be positioned relative to.
 Defaults to `null`.
 If this is `null`, then `DesiredPlacement` is ignored, `ActualPlacement` is always `None`, and `PlacementChanged` is never raised.
-Setting `Target` to an element under a different XAML root than `Popup.XamlRoot` is invalid and will throw.
+If the `Popup` is in the visual tree, `Target` will override what its position would otherwise be set to by layout.
+Setting `Target` to an element under a different XAML root than `Popup.XamlRoot` is invalid and will throw an `ArgumentException`.

 `DesiredPlacement` is used to describe how the app author would ideally like the `Popup` positioned relative to `Target`.
 Defaults to `None`.
 If this is `None`, then `Target` is ignored,